Let’s start with a statistic right away: travel and tourism accounts for 10.4% of global GDP, and nearly 10% of jobs.

 Now, let’s look closer at the changing landscape for booking work travel.

 New technology has had a major impact on the everyday lives worldwide.
-The range of options outside of traditional hotels, taxis, and other transport has changed leisure travel forever.
+The range of gig economy apps outside of traditional hotels, taxis, and other transport has changed leisure travel forever.

 But have these changes had the same effect on business travelers?

 In 2014, the well-known homestay service launched AirBnb for Work to specifically tailor to the corporate crowd.
 So has this endeavor paid off?

 - 700,000 companies used AirBnb for Work in 2018, up from 250,000 in 2016.
 (PhocusWire)